SilkRose/Pony/stories/deternal/deternal.md

 Everypony winced before Applejack spoke, "She's busy right now.
 She said to tell you she loves you and she come by another time."

 Rarity smiled briefly.
 "I do love her too.
 That mare is always doing something."

+Applejack whispered to Twilight, "We just gave her some pain meds, they're messing with her memory I think."

 Twilight put a wing around Applejack, reassuring her.
 "We wanted to ask if you needed anything while we're here, Rarity."